Key Takeaways

 • An investor who pressures you to make a purchase

 Advisors should provide authoritative advice across a range of financial topics.
-They should ask you about how many risks you want to take and respect your risk tolerance.
+They should ask you about how much risk you want to take and respect your risk tolerance.

 Please seek the advice of a qualified professional before making financial decisions.